Leon Finney Jr.

 Leon Dorsey Finney Jr. (July 7, 1938 – September 4, 2020) was an American minister, community organizer and businessman.
 He was the founder and pastor of Metropolitan Apostolic Community Church in Chicago.
 Finney was also known for his association with The Woodlawn Organization, a community development initiative in the Woodlawn neighborhood of Chicago.

 Early life and education

-Finney was the eldest of six children born to Leon Sr. (1916–2008), who was the founder of the Leon's Bar-B-Q franchise and Bertha Finney (d.
+Finney was the eldest of six children born to Leon Finney Sr. (1916–2008), who was the founder of the Leon's Bar-B-Q franchise and Bertha Finney (d.
 2012).
 Born in Mississippi, Finney's family relocated to Chicago when he was a child.
 During his childhood, Finney spent time between Chicago and Nashville, Tennessee with his grandparents.
 Finney returned to Chicago permanently at age 12 to attend Catholic school, having attended elementary school in Nashville.
 For high school, Finney attended Hyde Park Academy High School; where he participated on the track team.
 After graduating high school in 1957, Finney attended University of Illinois at Urbana Champaign but later dropped out.